 Even if you suffer from a visual impairment, it’s always nice to go out and do things with friends and family.
 Until now, going to the cinema together often wasn’t an option.
 Cinemas had to buy expensive equipment to make films accessible for blind and partially sighted people.
-This is why Bartiméus Sonneheerdt and Soundfocus developed Earcatch: so that also people with a visual impairment have the opportunity to enjoy Dutch films in the cinema and to take part in society as independently as possible.
+This is why Bartiméus Fund and Soundfocus developed Earcatch: so that also people with a visual impairment have the opportunity to enjoy films in the cinema and to take part in society as independently as possible.

 Audio description makes films and series accessible to visually impaired people.
 In between dialogues a voice describes what appears on screen.
 This extra explanation makes it a lot easier to follow the story line.
 For example, elements that are described are characters, facial expressions, location and developments in the story.